-From within the library, users will be able to access issues from the late 1880's up to 2015.
-Externally, patrons will be able to access up to and including newspapers from 1962.
-The more recent data cannot be viewed externally, due to copyright issues.
+Both from within the library and externally, users will be able to access issues from the late 1880's up to 2015.

 Browsing

 To view a particular issue, you can "drill down" on the newspaper title, then year, then month, to see a list of issues.
 Click on the issue link to open it.